 - Options to reduce or change your level of cover.
 In these circumstances, you may temporarily reduce your level of cover and premium to make it more affordable.
 This could include reducing your sum insured, removing inflation indexation, removing some optional benefits, or in the case of Income Protection benefits adjusting your waiting period or benefit period.
-If you reduce your sum insured between now and the 30 June 2020 due to COVID-19 related hardship then TAL will allow you to upgrade your policy to the original sum insured without any additional health or financial underwriting, as long as you apply to do so within six months of the decrease*.
+If you reduce your sum insured between now and the 30 September 2020 due to COVID-19 related hardship then TAL will allow you to upgrade your policy to the original sum insured without any additional health or financial underwriting, as long as you apply to do so within six months of the decrease*.
 Please note that if your occupation changes during the period of cover pause then this may require an additional occupational underwriting assessment prior to reinstatement.
 So that we can administer this offer, you will need to notify us that you are reducing your sum insured due to COVID-19 related hardship, and complete a form that we will send to you.
-If you choose to reduce the level of cover of your term life policy, TAL will continue to provide term life cover for you for death as a result of COVID-19 (free of charge) for your original policy sum insured, up to a maximum sum insured of $750,000.
-This applies for a period up to 30 September 2020.
+If you choose to reduce the level of cover of your term life policy, TAL will continue to provide term life cover for you for death as a result of COVID-19 within 6 month of the effective date of the decrease (free of charge) for your original policy sum insured, up to a maximum sum insured of $750,000.

 - Options to pause your cover.
 In some circumstances, you may be able to suspend your policy and full amount of cover and premium payments for a period of time.
-TAL will recommence your policy to the original level of cover without any additional underwriting assessment provided the policy recommences before 30 September 2020*.
-During this suspended policy period, you will not be covered for any benefit nor pay any premiums, however if you have term life cover, TAL will continue to provide term life cover for you for death as a result of COVID-19 (free of charge) for the policy sum insured, up to a maximum sum insured of $750,000.
-This applies for a period up to 30 September 2020.
+TAL will recommence your policy to the original level of cover without any additional underwriting assessment provided the policy recommences before the end of the suspension period.
+During this suspended policy period, you will not be covered for any benefit nor pay any premiums, however if you have term life cover, TAL will continue to provide term life cover for you for death as a result of COVID-19 which occurs prior to the Cover and Premium Suspension end date stated in the endorsement letter (free of charge) for the policy sum insured, up to a maximum sum insured of $750,000.

 - Increased flexibility around policy premium payments.
 TAL has generally increased flexibility around policy payment guidelines.
 In addition, the reinstatement period for lapsed policies will be increased to provide you with more payment flexibility and options.